Anoraxium1/FullStackWorkshopGit/README.md

 Run: Open the file titled "Run" and that will run the code

-Week 2: Creating and making the git repository
+Week 2: Creating and making the git repository, adding files, adding branches, fixing merge conflicts